 Visiting Drumnadrochit could be paired with a trip to the beautiful Glen Affric for country walks and rides.
 The Struy Inn is a 19th-century country Inn, and if you’ve been walking the nearby mountains, or visiting the wonderful Dog Falls or Plodda Falls you will be in need of some welcoming hospitality to finish your day off.

-For the iconic Loch Ness pictures a trip to The Dores Inn is essential to some and we couldn’t agree more – this pub offers a beer garden in summer overlooking the Loch, and a toasty warm fire through the winter months.
+For the iconic Loch Ness pictures a trip to The Dores Inn is essential to some, and we couldn’t agree more – this pub offers a beer garden in summer overlooking the Loch, and a toasty warm fire through the winter months. *Note - in 2025/26 this pub is undergoing an amazing transformation!
+Look out on their socials for the pop up days where you can still enjoy a lochside refreshment!

 On the South side of Loch Ness in the rural hamlet of Foyers you will find Foyers House, primarily a hotel but you are able to book to have a meal and if you are a Whisky lover, their Whisky Wall is quite something!